-- Report the numbers from July 1, 2019-June 30, 2020. - Enter zero for any category for which no certificates or degrees were awarded. - Report both graduate-level and undergraduate-level certificates.

-• Only data for the current data collection year can be updated.
+- Report the numbers of certificates awarded between July 1, 2020, and June 30, 2021. - Enter zero for any category for which no certificates were awarded. - Report both graduate-level and undergraduate-level certificates. - Only data for the current data collection year can be updated.
 Data from the previous year are shown for informational purposes only.
 Contact inst-update@hlcommission.org to raise a concern about data from the previous year.